mongodb/docs-realm/source/includes/realm-database.rst

 - Each class in the {+realm+} schema corresponds to a Table within the top-level Group.

-- Each Table contains a Cluster Tree, a B+ tree.
+- Each Table contains a Cluster Tree, an implementation of a B+ tree.

 - Leaves on the Cluster Tree are called Clusters.
 Each contains a range of objects.